themantho/brainageR/README.md

 /logs

-Log and error files for dcm2bids and pydeface will be stored here.
-Log subdirectories will be created by 'submit_dcm2bids.sh', if they do not exist.
+Log and error files for dcm2bids and pydeface will be stored here. dcm2bids and pydeface log subdirectories will be created by 'submit_dcm2bids.sh'.

 ## Script overview